SharpCoder/fuzzyjs/README.md

 ## How do I use this?
 Look at fjs.cpp for a small demonstration, but essentially just include "fjs.h" and then you have access to the JSParser object.
 Instantiate it and call the _parse_ method which takes a char* of code and away you go!
 There are also methods to register c++ functions for use in javascript (per the demo).

+## What is supported?
+The following language features are currently supported (this list will be updated as I add more stuff).

+- variable assignment
+- function declaration
+- c++ interop "delegates"
+- delegate invocation
+- evaluate simple expressions

+More to come!